cexplorer/cexplorer.io/doc/callbacks.md

 - block - new block
 - offrelay - relay is offline
 - onrelay - relay is back online
+- award - received new reward (like first 100 blocks)

 ### Compatibility